patosai/tree-multiselect.js/README.md

 `readonly`                    | User cannot modify the value of the option.
 Option can be selected (ex. `<option selected readonly ...`)
 `data-section`                | The section the option will be in; can be nested `data-description`            | A description of the attribute; will be shown on the multiselect `data-index`                  | For pre-selected options, display options in this order, lowest index first.
-Conflicts will be overwritten by the last item with the same `data-index`
+Repeated items with the same index will be shown before items with a higher index

 All of the above are optional.